The COVID-19 Pandemic

-With the outbreak of the current SARS-CoV-2 pandemic, the HIRI immediately began researching the process of infection and disease development.
+With the outbreak of the SARS-CoV-2 pandemic, the Helmholtz Institute Würzburg (HIRI) immediately began researching the process of infection and disease development.
 HIRI scientists are looking for potential weaknesses where, either infection can be prevented or stopped at an early stage.
 Their ultimate goal is to develop drugs for this and future pandemics.

 THE SEARCH FOR NEW PATHS

 The novel coronavirus invades an organism - from that moment on the organism serves as a "host".
 The virus then uses the host organism to multiply and causes the symptoms of COVID-19 (including fever, cough, exhaustion).
 In order to understand these processes, research at HIRI, together with German and international cooperation partners, uses the latest technologies.

 Firstly, the researchers look at how the novel coronavirus multiplies in the host.
 To do this, SARS-CoV-2 uses a strategy called "ribosomal frameshifting".
 This method allows the virus, with its limited set of genetic information, to produce a much larger number of protein building blocks and thus establish itself and multiply in host cells.
 HIRI scientist Neva Caliskan and her research group are working hard to identify the key interaction partners during replication.

 HIRI group leader Emmanuel Saliba studies cells at an individual level.
 With the technology of "single-cell RNA sequencing", the cell infection process of an infected person can be traced in unprecedentedly high resolution.
 One step at a time, a series of maps is being created.
 With these maps, it is possible to observe how different RNAs are created, used and degraded in a single cell at a specific time.